 Types of Dog Abuse

-These are general signs of dog abuse.
+These are general signs.
 Specific signs may reflect the type of abuse the dog suffered.
 For example, if a young dog has been forced to spend many hours alone, it may fear a return of this situation with such intensity that they become overly attached to a caring owner and may show extreme anxiety when separated from him/her.
-Alternatively, affected dogs or cats may simply fear being left alone – a slightly different situation.
+Alternatively, affected dogs may simply fear being left alone – a slightly different situation.

-Here is an example of how abuse affects cats.
-Cats that have not been exposed to people during the first 7 weeks of life never become fully accepting of people and thus rarely make good pets.
-Cats that have been mistreated by people during the same period may become positively hostile to strangers for the rest of their lives.
-The same is true for dogs, except that the sensitive period usually concludes at around 12-14 weeks.
+Dogs that have not been exposed to people during the first 12 to 14 weeks of life never become fully accepting of people and thus rarely make good pets.
+Dog that have been mistreated by people during the same period may become positively hostile to strangers for the rest of their lives.

 Abuse and neglect have other serious ramifications.
-The behavioral flaws arising from inappropriate rearing can threaten animals’ lives because affected pets do not know how to respond appropriately to different situations.
+The behavioral flaws arising from inappropriate rearing can threaten dogs’ lives because affected dogs do not know how to respond appropriately to different situations.

 How To Rehabilitate a Previously Abused Dog